-The 9th U.S. Circuit Court of Appeals has ruled that President Donald J. Trump’s executive order restricting immigration from several Muslim-majority countries will remain on hold.
+The 4th U.S. Circuit Court of Appeals in Virginia has ruled that President Donald J. Trump’s executive order restricting travel from several Muslim-majority countries will remain on hold nationwide.

-President Donald J. Trump’s Jan.
-27 executive order restricting immigration to the United States from several Muslim-majority countries violates religious freedom rights and should remain on hold, says Americans United for Separation of Church and State.
+President Donald J. Trump’s latest effort to curb Muslim immigration into the United States is just as offensive and illegal as his first try, says Americans United for Separation of Church and State.